-Research, study, and read, at the weekend as well ...200,000 volumes on art, design, applied art, new media and contemporary art, some 3,700 magazines, 400,000 drawings of various kinds (hand drawings, graphic works, posters, photographs) and the world’s oldest archive of files on applied art are all available via the Reading Room.
-With this collection, the MAK Library and the Works on Paper Collection belong to the most significant institutions of its kind in Europe.
+RESEARCH, STUDY, AND READ, AT THE WEEKEND AS WELL ...
+Visitors to the MAK Reading Room have access to 200,000 books on art, design, applied and non-European art, architecture, contemporary art, and museology, as well as to some 3,900 journals.
+This comprehensive collection is complemented by 400,000 works on paper (hand drawings, graphic works, posters, photographs, and bequests) and by the world’s oldest archive of resources on the applied arts.
+The collection makes the MAK Library and the Works on Paper Collection one of the leading institutions of its kind in Europe and a major center of scholarly research.
 Large parts of the collection can be accessed online at the MAK Collection online.

-Scans from MAK publications and magazines after 1950 are free of charge.
-Color photocopies and photographs can be ordered.
-Preordered books are supplied from the stacks.
-Scientific information service is available.
+You may scan MAK publications and magazines published after 1950 in the reading room free of charge.
+Color photocopies and photographs may also be ordered.
+Requested books are immediately supplied from the stacks.
+A scholarly information service is available.

-Visits to the MAK Reading Room are free of charge.
+Internet and WLAN, scans up to size A2, and use of the MAK Reading Room are all free of charge.